dewpza/dd-entity-card/docs/actions.md

 # Notes

-- Controls (Number, Switch, Select) handle their own click events.
+- Controls have their own click handling.
-- Tapping a control does not trigger the card `tap_action`.
+- Clicking a control does not trigger the card `tap_action`.
-- Clicking elsewhere on the card executes the configured card action.
+- If `tap_action.entity` is specified, it overrides the main card entity for the action.
+- If no entity is specified, the card's main `entity` is used.